-A summer job is a great way for teens to show responsibility and develop a solid work ethic.
-It’s also a good time for you to talk to them about developing good financial habits.
-Here’s how to help your teen manage their summer pay so they end up with more than pocket change at the end of the season.
+A summer job is a great way for your teen to show responsibility and develop a solid work ethic.
+It’s also a good time for you to talk to your child about developing good financial habits.
+Here’s how you can help your teen manage summer job pay.

-Once you and your teen agree on how much will be spent on fun and how much will be deposited into savings, encourage them to have their paychecks directly deposited into an LGFCU Zard Checking or Share account.
-From there, your teen can divide the funds so that spending money goes into the checking account and the remaining balance stays in savings for long-term goals.
+With an agreement in place, it’s a good idea for your teen to have paychecks directly deposited into a teen savings or checking account.
+Your teen can divide the funds so pocket money goes into the checking account for everyday spending and the remaining balance stays in savings for long-term goals.
 This way long-term savings is out of sight and out of mind, reducing the impulse to spend it.

 Even the very young can earn and save

 Teens aren’t the only ones who can make and save money during summer.
-For younger kids, school breaks don’t have to mean no work and no pay.
-Mowing grass, other yard work and lemonade stands are good opportunities for young kids to boost their LGFCU Fat Cat accounts with money from summer jobs.
+For younger kids, there are many ideas to help your young child earn money.
+Mowing grass, helping a neighbor and creating a lemonade stand are good opportunities for young children to boost a child savings account.

-Make time together to review budgeting skills.
-Understanding that if your child spends more money than he or she makes — or has agreed to spend — they will need to adjust their actions going forward to get on back on track.
-Contact us for more ways to help your teen learn to budget their pay.
+Finally, make time together to review budgeting skills.
+Your children need to understand that if they spend more money than they make — or more than they have agreed to spend — they will need to adjust their actions going forward to get back on track.